mdohr07/weblog/src/pages/blog/2024-06-10_retrainingAsITspecialist.md

 author: "mdohr07"
 image: "/assets/blog/2024-06/charliebrown.png"
 alt: Charlie Brown and Linus walking and Charlie says he Always Ends up Feeling depressed
+musicTitle: "I'm gonna getcha good! (live) - Shania Twain"
+mood: "Nostalgic"
 ---
-music: "I'm gonna getcha good! (live) - Shania Twain"<br>
-mood: nostalgic

 It's been a long time since I wrote a blog entry.
 I openly admit that I didn't feel like writing anything because I was demotivated, which is due to the fact that I was often rather depressed.
 Looking for a job was the main reason.
 Whenever I got my hopes up for a job, they were dashed again.
 For example, because of an (alleged) lack of experience, partly because of skills that I really just didn't have and agencies that didn't want to take any risks.
 It was mainly the rejections that seemed unjustified that got to me.
 But I don't want to go into any more detail.

 <div style="width:100%;height:0;padding-bottom:73%;position:relative;"><iframe src="https://giphy.com/embed/Zk9GgdHpYWxLa" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/sad-depressed-charlie-brown-Zk9GgdHpYWxLa">via GIPHY</a></p>